 Nosebleeds are common.
 Most often they are a nuisance and not a true medical problem.
 But they can be both.

-Also call your doctor if you are experiencing nasal bleeding and are taking blood thinners, such as aspirin or warfarin (Coumadin).
-Your doctor may advise adjusting your medication intake.
+- You're experiencing nasal bleeding and are taking blood thinners, such as aspirin or warfarin (Coumadin).
+Your doctor may advise adjusting your medication dosage.

 Using supplemental oxygen administered with a nasal tube (cannula) may increase your risk of nosebleeds.
 Apply a water-based lubricant to your nostrils and increase the humidity in your home to help relieve nasal bleeding.